xuying0506/xuying56.github.io/index.md

 <br>
+Welcome!
 I am a PhD candidate in Economics and Education at Teachers College, Columbia University.
 <br>
 - My primary research interests are in Economics and Education and Industrial Organization, with a special focus on the competitive forces in education market, school finance, and climate change impacts on human capital development.
 <br>